telehash/telehash.github.io/v3/lob/README.md

-# Length-Object-Binary Encoding (packet format)
+# Length-Object-Binary Encoding (Packet Format)

-A packet has two distinct parts, a HEAD and a BODY, both optional.
-The HEAD is parsed as a JSON object and the BODY is always binary.
+This is a simple encoding scheme to combine any JSON object with any binary data (both are optional) into one byte array.
+This encoding does not include any total packet size or checksums, and expects the context where it's used to provide those when necessary.

+The resulting byte array (a packet) is created by combining three distinct parts, the `LENGTH`, an optional `HEAD`, and an optional `BODY`.

-Every packet must begin with two bytes which form a network byte-order short unsigned integer.
-This integer represents the length in bytes of the 'HEAD' that follows it, and the remaining bytes in the packet are treated as raw binary and referenced as the 'BODY'.
+The `LENGTH` is always two bytes which are a network-order short unsigned integer that represents the number of bytes for the `HEAD`.
+When the `HEAD` is greather than 7 bytes then they are always parsed and represented as a UTF-8 JSON object.
+Any bytes remaining after the `HEAD` are the `BODY` and always handled as binary.

 The format is thus:

-    <length>[HEAD][BODY]
+    <LENGTH>[HEAD][BODY]

 A simplified example of how to decode a packet, written in Node.js: